xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-10-17_material_wood.md

  <!-- SNAPSHOT status=200 -->
  * "arnau" should be the current player.
  * "arnau" should have a quantity of 70 material "WOOD".
- * "marta" should have a quantity of 70 material "WOOD".

  * Go to Next player.
  <!-- SNAPSHOT status=200 -->
  * You should be at the game screen.
  * "marta" should be the current player.
- * "arnau" should have a quantity of 70 material "WOOD".
  * "marta" should have a quantity of 70 material "WOOD".